Yoga has the ability to heal. Yoga has the ability to bring about peace.

-The more people we can inspire to practice the happier and healthier this world will become, by taking Yoga into the Photography, Art & Fashion worlds we intend to inspire more people to come to the mat and begin a journey of self discovery.
+The more people we can inspire to practice the happier and healthier this world will become.
+By taking Yoga into the Photography, Art & Fashion worlds I intend to inspire more people to come to the mat and begin a journey of self discovery.

-Richard is a photographer, a yogi, a father, a husband a brother and a son… He wants to use his gift of photography to make a difference in this world.
+Richard is a photographer, a yogi, a father, a husband a brother and a son… Using the gift of photography to make a difference in this world.
 With a fashion and portraiture background Richard comes with a keen eye for detail meticulously working to create timeless striking imagery.
-Richard has worked with many leading teachers in various different yoga communities with strong links to Ashtanga & Jivamukti, as well as leading teachers within the broader Yoga communities, Manju Jois, Sharon Gannon, Mark Whitwell, Danny Paradise, Rusty Wells, Petros Haffenrichter & Dechen Thurman, to name a few.
-He works closely with the Yoga Journal in Germany, been exhibited in the National Portrait gallery in London with a portrait of Jivamukti Yoga London Directors, Cat & Phil Douglas, and journeyed to Mongolia to document the first ever Yoga retreat in the East Gobi Desert with Emma Henry, Lululemon & Reclaim Your Self.
+Working with many leading teachers in various yoga communities around the world, Manju Jois, Sharon Gannon, Mark Whitwell, Danny Paradise & Rusty Wells to inspire change.
+He works closely with the Yoga Journal in Germany, has been exhibited in the National Portrait gallery in London and journeyed to Mongolia to document the first ever Yoga retreat in the East Gobi Desert with Emma Henry, Lululemon & Reclaim Your Self.
 As well as being featured in the prestigious photographic magazine 'Black + White' alongside the great David Bailey.

 The images used to portray yoga need to change, we need to inspire people into this wonderful world of self development and understanding, we need to honour the practice that is giving us so much.
 Bibi McGill (Beyonce’s Ex-lead guitarist) aptly writes ‘We've turned yoga into the "look at me" selfie syndrome’ - this is not yoga, this is not honest…'